28ede1/untitled-asteroids-repo/README.md

 ## Core Gameplay

 This game utilizes a state stack system to manage various game screens, enabling smooth transitions between menus and gameplay.
 The core gameplay loop activates when the game enters the Gameplay state.
 The game involves avoiding randomly spawning asteroids, collecting treasures, and managing resources, with a progressive difficulty system that adapts as the player survives.
+The player can choose a city, and the cities weather data is used by the program to change the types of asteroids that can spawn as well as their speeds.

 #### Asteroids
 Asteroids spawn randomly from the top of the screen and are deleted upon exiting the edges of the game window.
-Asteroids come in three types: Normal (Deals regular damage to the player upon collision), Icy (Deals less damage but freezes the player for a brief period), Fiery (Deals more damage to the player)
+Asteroids come in three types: Normal (Deals regular damage to the player upon collision), Icy (Deals less damage but freezes the player for a brief period), Fiery (Deals more damage to the player).

 #### Player